 THE OFFICE created and programs the CenterSeries at the Williams College ’62 Center for Theatre and Dance, where professional companies come for performances and residencies that include integrated programming events aimed at using the arts as a catalyst for scholarly inquiry on campus.

-Other past and present clients of THE OFFICE include the NYU Abu Dhabi Arts Center, the Park Avenue Armory, the American Museum of Natural History, Symphony Space, the Rolex Mentor & Protégé Arts Initiative, Philip Glass, the Clark Art Institute, Wave Hill, Riverspace Arts in Nyack, NY, and the SUNY Purchase Performing Arts Center.
+Other past and present clients of THE OFFICE include the Kennedy Center, the NYU Abu Dhabi Arts Center, the Park Avenue Armory, the American Museum of Natural History, Symphony Space, the Rolex Mentor & Protégé Arts Initiative, Philip Glass, the Clark Art Institute, Wave Hill, Riverspace Arts in Nyack, NY, and the SUNY Purchase Performing Arts Center.